kids-first/kf-portal-ui/src/services/cavatica/projectDescription.md

 ### Welcome to your new Kids-First Cavatica project!

-The Kids-First DRP has partnered with Cavatica to bring easy and collaborative cloud computing to the Kids-Fisrt datasets.
+The Kids-First DRC has partnered with Cavatica to bring easy and collaborative cloud computing to the Kids-First datasets.

 Projects are the core building blocks of the Cavatica Platform.
 Each project corresponds to a distinct scientific investigation, serving as a container for its data, analysis pipelines, and results.
 Projects can be shared with designated project members.